SohamD34/COVID-Detection/README.md

 4. https://eurorad.org/

 Preprocessing -
-Resizing and grey-cosing of the image data to ensure uniformity Conversion of images to pixel value data Dimensionality reduction using PCA and ICA
+Resizing and grey-coding of the image data to ensure uniformity Conversion of images to pixel value data Dimensionality reduction using PCA and ICA